What is Accelerated Reader?

 Do students ever cheat by copying answers?

 The program makes this difficult.
 The computer changes the order of questions for each student who takes a quiz.
-We stress Character Counts to these students.
-Also, when we first started students would watch a movie, like Charlotte’s Web, and then try taking the quiz for the book.
+We stress Panther Pride to these students.
+Also, when we first started, students would watch a movie, like Charlotte’s Web, and then try taking the quiz for the book.
 It doesn’t work.
 The questions are created so that a student must read the book to successfully answer questions.